J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Introduction

-The J-PLUS second data release (DR2; \citealt{jplus_dr2}), covering $2\,176$ deg$^2$, was made public in November 2020, and we describe here its photometric calibration.
-It is based on the stellar and white dwarf loci procedure detailed in \citet{clsj19jcal} and that was applied to J-PLUS first data release (DR1).
-In the present paper, we took advantage of the [Fe/H] information provided by the Large Sky Area Multi-Object Fibre Spectroscopic Telescope (LAMOST, \citealt{lamost}) surveys to implement the metallicity-dependent stellar locus for calibration.
-That improved the accuracy of the J-PLUS DR2 photometry, specially at passbands bluer than $\lambda = 4\,500$ \AA, and highlights the systematic variation of the photometric solution with the position in the sky when metallicity effects are neglected.
+The J-PLUS second data release (DR2; \citealt{jplus_dr2}), covering $2\,176$ deg$^2$, was made public in November 2020, and we describe its photometric calibration here.
+It is based on the stellar and white dwarf loci procedure detailed in \citet{clsj19jcal}, which was applied to the J-PLUS first data release (DR1).
+For the present work, we took advantage of the [Fe/H] information provided by the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST, \citealt{lamost}) surveys to implement the metallicity-dependent stellar locus for calibration.
+That improved the accuracy of the published J-PLUS DR2 photometry with respect to previous releases, especially at passbands bluer than $\lambda = 4\,500$ \AA, and it highlights the systematic variation of the photometric solution with the position in the sky when metallicity effects are neglected.

-In addition to a metallicity-dependent stellar locus, the access to massive spectroscopic information also permits the application of the Stellar Color Regression (SCR, \citealt{scr,huang20}) method.
-Using $T_{\rm eff}$, $\log g$, and [Fe/H] from spectroscopy, the SCR matches stars of the same properties, i.e. intrinsic colours, and assigns observed colour differences to the effect of interstellar extinction.
-This permits to homogenize the photometric solution by naturally accounting for temperature, gravity, and metallicity effects.
+In addition to a metallicity-dependent stellar locus, the access to massive spectroscopic information also permits the application of the stellar color regression (SCR, \citealt{scr,huang21}) method.
+Using $T_{\rm eff}$, $\log g$, and [Fe/H] from spectroscopy, the SCR matches stars of the same properties (i.e. intrinsic colors) and assigns observed color differences to the effect of interstellar extinction.
+This permits the homogenization of the photometric solution by naturally accounting for temperature, gravity, metallicity, and extinction effects.
 The application of the SCR to J-PLUS data is beyond the scope of the present paper, and it is explored in a forthcoming work.

 This paper is organized as follows.
 The J-PLUS DR2 and the ancillary data used on its calibration are presented in Sect.~\ref{sec:data}.
-The calibration methodology is summarised in Sect.~\ref{sec:method}, highlighting the addition of the metallicity-dependent stellar locus in the process.
+The calibration methodology is summarized in Sect.~\ref{sec:method}, highlighting the addition of the metallicity-dependent stellar locus in the process.
 The precision, accuracy, and the systematic impact of metallicity in the J-PLUS DR2 calibration are discussed in Sect.~\ref{sect:discussion}.
-We devoted Sect.~\ref{sec:summary} to summarise the work and present our conclusions.
+We devote Sect.~\ref{sec:summary} to summarizing this work and presenting our conclusions.
 Magnitudes are given in the AB system \citep{oke83}.